merryt/VerticalSlider/README.md

 VerticalSlider
 ------

-This vertical slider is built to display larger amounts on information in a restricted area
+The original goal of this slider was to live with in a powerpoint presentation to give a speaker a little bit more to go off then a static slide.

 ======